We hope you find the answers to your questions below, but if not, please contact us today.

-Do I need to screen financial transactions?
+Does our organization need to screen financial transactions?

 Yes.
 Every transaction facilitated in U.S. Dollars is processed through the U.S., and is therefore subject to OFAC regulations.
 Banks processing the transaction have an obligation to freeze funds from being transferred to sanctioned parties or face penalties themselves.
 To avoid this possibility, and a potential OFAC violation, screening is recommended.

 International financial agencies also have their own lists, so screening can help avoid fines and other penalties from global regulatory and enforcement bodies.

 This can vary from organization to organization.
 Some may choose to screen potential customers or vendors at first contact.
 Some screen again when orders or finances change hands, and repeat this process with each order up until the time an order is shipped.
 Other organizations have an automated rescreening system in place instead of rescreening manually.
 Visitors may be screened when they sign up for a tour, and again when they arrive.

 What is really important about when screening takes place is that it should fit the regulatory goals or risk objectives, of the organization—ensuring that finances, technology, information, or goods are not transferred in violation of regulations.

 How can my organization start screening for denied parties?